hestati63/my-ctf-challenges/codegate2020/ORM/README.md

 Another bug is also layed on the tty's read logic.
 The code misuses the `translate_addr` function.
 This results you to get heap overflow.

-The remaining steps are quite trivial.
+The remaining steps are simple.
 You can leak the base of the binary by partially overwriting the `region->base`.
 After leaking the base, you also get the base of libc as same way.
-Since there are function pointers on the heap, i.e. region->cb->cb_head, you can get the shell by jumping into the oneshot gadgets in the libc.
+Since there are function pointers on the heap, i.e. `region->cb->cb_head`, you can get the shell by jumping into the oneshot gadgets in the libc.

 For more detail, you can refer `phase2.py`.